|

 Teaching Experience

-April 2006: PhD seminar (elective) in Social Epistemology, Dept. of Philosophy and History of Science
+April 2006: Block seminar (at graduate level) in Social Epistemology, Dept. of Philosophy and History of Science

 Tutorials in Philosophy of Science for third- and second-year science undergrads, and for second-year philosophy undergrads.